 Registration / tutor time

 Tutor time is a really important part of the day.
-Students must arrive at their tutor group between 08:35 and 08:40.
-If they arrive after this time they will be marked as late.
+Students will have time with their Tutor each day between 09:35 and 10:00.

 Reporting student absences